pixelzee3/100-days-of-code/log.md

 **Today's Progress**: Worked on my Discord bot.

 **Thoughts**: The development experience doesn't feel straightforward.
 I feel like I'm falling for the premature optimization trap 😱.

+### Day 35: June 28, 2022

+**Today's Progress**: Returned from my logging hiatus.
+Begun working on a Frontend Mentor challenge using Next.JS.

+**Thoughts**: It's been a rough few months.
+Logging has become very difficult, but I didn't stop coding - that's what matters.